mecid/mecid.github.io/_posts/2020-10-22-the-magic-of-redacted-modifier-in-swiftui.md

 Remember that the redacted modifier hides the data only visually.
 It is still accessible via VoiceOver or clickable in case of buttons.
 It is your responsibility to disable buttons and change accessibility data while using the redacted modifier.

 #### Unredacted modifier
-As we already know, the redacted modifier traverse the view hierarch and applies its effect to hide the actual data, but what if we want to keep a certain part of the view visible?
+As we already know, the redacted modifier traverses the view hierarchy and applies its effect to hide the actual data, but what if we want to keep a certain part of the view visible?
 SwiftUI provides us another modifier called unredacted.
 Unredacted modifier allows us to keep the view unredacted while applying the redacted modifier.

 ```swift
 struct RepoView: View {